 Once you understand passive vs. active stretching, you can put them to use by targeting the primary muscles used in a split; your hamstrings and hip flexors.
 Ideally, you should select two to three passive and active stretches for targeting either your hamstrings and hip flexors.

 Begin on all fours with your knees directly under your hips.
 Slowly slide your knees out until you are able to rest your elbows on the floor.
 Hold for 20 - 30 seconds.

 Begin in a kneeling position, then bring one leg out straight in front of you.
 Gently lean over your straight leg, reaching for your toes.
 Hold for 20 - 30 seconds each side.

 Begin with your legs wide and slow sink down to a low side lunge, sitting back into your hips.
 Without using your hands, rise back up and slowly transition to the opposite side.
 Repeat for 3 to 5 rounds.

 Begin in a pyramid pose with your legs hip width apart and one leg slightly in front, the other behind.
 Lean over your front leg, deeply stretching your hamstring.
 Slowly bend your knees to drop down into a low runner’s lunge.
 Slowly straighten your legs back to pyramid.
 Repeat for 3 - 5 rounds each side.

 Ultimately, conditioning for the splits comes down to consistency, not force.
 Keep in mind that injuries due to overstretching are extremely common and any stretch should only cause mild discomfort, not pain.
 Flexibility is a skill that develops over time, so it’s important to offer yourself lots of patience in your journey to the splits.
+And as you practice, be sure to show off your improvements on your aerial hammock, aerial silks or aerial hoop!
 With a generous amount of practice and patience, you’ll be hitting your splits like never before.

 Comments will be approved before showing up.